Choctaw Youth Movement

 The Choctaw Youth Movement (CYM) was a Choctaw nationalist grassroots movement born in the late 1960s in response to efforts by the federal government to terminate the Choctaw Nation.
 It was formed, in part, as a tribal-centric movement to counter the Pan-Indianism of other Native rights groups, such as the American Indian Movement.
-As opposed to AIM, the Choctaw Youth Movement practiced non-confrontational, peaceful activism, and advocated cultural revitalization and the readoption of tribal language, and taking pride in the distinctness of being Choctaw.
+As opposed to AIM, the Choctaw Youth Movement practiced non-confrontational, peaceful activism, and advocated cultural revitalization and the re-adoption of tribal language, and taking pride in the distinctness of being Choctaw.
 The defense of the tribal culture and history took precedence over maintaining inter-tribal alliances.

-Background of Activism
+Background of activism

 The late 1960s movements followed in the footsteps of a half-century of Native American activists.
 One of the first, a group which founded the Society of American Indians in 1911 in Columbus, Ohio worked for nearly two decades before disbanding in the 1930s.
 They advocated for the protection of Indian legal and cultural rights and the dissolution of the Bureau of Indian Affairs.

 In 1944 another group of Native leaders came to Denver, Colorado to form an organization to protect the rights of tribal communities.
 The organization they founded, the National Congress of American Indians, advocated for tribes to work together focusing on commonalities, not tribal differences.
 One of the founding members, Ben Dwight, served as the Tribal Attorney for the Choctaw Nation and was one of the parties who had negotiated the final sales price of the coal and asphalt lands.